 If you’re not involved in the design or creative departments at your organization, you could consider these tools designed for other use cases:

-- Kissflow, a low-code workflow platform designed to support users developing business apps
+• Kissflow: This is a low-code workflow platform designed to support users developing business apps.

-- Jira, a classic workflow management platform for developers, including plenty of features for testing, bug tracking, and sprint management
+• Jira: A classic workflow management platform for developers, Jira includes plenty of features for testing, bug tracking, and sprint management.

-- Bynder, a workflow automation software tool designed primarily for social media teams that need to manage digital assets, follow brand guidelines, and produce content at scale
+• Bynder: This is a workflow automation software tool designed primarily for social media teams that need to manage digital assets, follow brand guidelines, and produce content at scale.

 If you’re considering bringing in a more niche workflow management tool, the main question to consider is whether it will really be simpler to have each department at your company working with a different tool.